huBioinfo/CytoCommunity/README.md

 (base) PS D:\test\CytoCommunity-main> conda create --name CytoCommunity --file requirements.txt
 ```

 Note that the command should be executed in the parent directory of the .yml or .txt file.
-And if you use the requirements.txt, please convert it to UTF-8 format.
+And if you the .txt file, please convert it to UTF-8 format.

 2. The requirements can also be installed directly in a new conda environment via: